 Once your package is ready to publish, you should navigate to, and select the green “Ready to publish” button, under the preview card.

 This will prompt you to input your personal details and billing address, if you have not done so already.
-Please fill this out accurately, as it is important both legally, and for billing purposes.
+If you live within the US or Canada, you will also be prompted to provide your Canadian Business Number or Federal Employer Identification Number (CBN/FEIN).
+Please fill out this information correctly, as it is important both legally, and for billing purposes.
+If you are based in the US and do not have an FEIN, input 00-000000 at this time.

 It will also prompt you to link your PayPal account, if you have not done so already.
 In order to receive money from The Bazaar, you must maintain a PayPal account capable of receiving your funds.
 You can skip this for now and input PayPal information after submitting your package, but you cannot receive money from Bazaar sales until you have linked your PayPal account to The Forge.

 Finally, it will prompt you to enter licensing information about your product.

 Here, you must disclose any licenses that you have used in the making of your product.
 This is for situations where you might use someone’s existing content in your own package, such as buying a commercial license to use audio, or using an asset with an appropriate permissive license.
 You do not need to name every single asset’s license- you only have to cite the license, and what assets fall under this license in broad strokes.

 For instance, if you licensed a lighthouse map and an ocean map from The Forge for your package, you would only need to say “Some maps licensed via The Forge’s map commercial license”.
 If all content within a package is of your own original creation, you will still need to state this within the field.
 This helps The Forge police copyright violations, and has helped us avoid many accidental copyright infringements.